 Capitalizing on the outcomes of the previous 5-year plan (IPHC-2019-BESRP-5YP) (Appendix I), the IPHC Secretariat has identified five research areas that will provide key inputs for stock assessment and the MSE process.
 In addition to linking genetics and genomics with migration and distribution studies in the newly coined area of Migration and Population Dynamics, the IPHC Secretariat has incorporated a novel research area on Fishing Technology.
-A series of key objectives for each the five research areas have been identified.
+A series of key objectives for each of the five research areas have been identified that integrate with specific needs for stock assessment and MSE processes and that are ranked according to their relevance (Appendix II).
+To further describe the IPHC Secretariat's rationale for establishing research priorities, a ranked list of biological uncertainties and parameters for stock assessment and the MSE process and their links to research activities and outcomes derived from the IPHC 5-Year Program of Integrated Research and Monitoring (2022-2026) are provided in Appendix III and Appendix IV.